peteryuhang/Computer-Systems-A-Programmer-Perspective/ch8/ch8.md

 - The members of the wait set are determined by the pid argument:
   - If pid > 0, then the wait set is the singleton child process whose process ID is equal to pid
-  - If pid = -1, then the wait set consists of all of the parent’s child processes
+  - If pid = -1, then the wait set consists of all of the parent's child processes

 - The default behavior can be modified by setting options to various combinations of the `WNOHANG`, `WUNTRACED`, and `WCONTINUED` constants:
   - `WNOHANG`: Return immediately (with a return value of 0) if none of the child processes in the wait set has terminated yet